Proud to be one of the UK’s most sustainable hotels

 We understand that sustainability creates the best business plan – it’s just a different way of thinking.
 This means thinking twice and buying once; buying better and doing less; living locally and connecting globally – and creating the very best experience for our guests.
-Some examples of The Three Ps in practice include investing in our biomass boiler, switching to 100% renewable energy, phasing out single-use plastic water bottles, using our own vegetables by creating our own organic “No-Dig” kitchen garden, cutting down on food waste and replacing menu items with locally-sourced, sustainable produce.
+Some examples of The Three Ps in practice include investing in our biomass boiler, switching to 100% renewable energy, using sustainable materials, phasing out single-use plastic water bottles, using our own vegetables by creating our own organic “No-Dig” kitchen garden, cutting down on food waste and replacing menu items with locally-sourced, sustainable produce.

 We have partnered with Sapling Vodka, which plants a tree on our estate or in the local area for every bottle we sell.
-Made from 100% British wheat, Sapling Vodka is now our house spirit, and has inspired us to plant our own Forest Garden.
-Using a permaculture design, the result is a self-sustaining garden that naturally regenerates and promotes biodiversity.
-We are also introducing a sustainable, organic ‘No-Dig’ Garden, consisting of polytunnels and outdoor beds to grow produce for our kitchen.
+Made from 100% British wheat, Sapling Vodka is now our house spirit, and has inspired us to plant our own forest garden.
+Using a permaculture design, the result is an eco-friendly, self-sustaining garden that naturally regenerates and promotes biodiversity.

 The housekeeping products used throughout Raithwaite Sandsend are from Green&Clean.
-We have recently switched to canned water in guestrooms, eliminating the use of single-use plastic bottles.
+We offer canned water in guestrooms, eliminating the use of single-use plastic bottles.
 We are always looking to reduce energy consumption, and our chosen laundry company boasts some of the most energy-efficient and environmentally-friendly facilities in the UK and Europe.

 WORKING WITH THE COMMUNITY

 One of our most exciting projects is working with Botton Village, just 15 miles away.
 Founded in 1955, Botton was the first Camphill centre to offer supported living opportunities to adults with learning disabilities and other special needs.
 We already buy their award-winning organic unpasteurised cheese, and next they will supply us with soaps, shampoos, bath products and handmade wooden craft items, all made from natural materials, to replace all single-use products in our rooms.
 Not only will this cut down single-use waste, but it will also help improve the lives of those in need.

 We’re including the whole hotel team on our sustainability journey.
-Each department now has a Green Leader, whose responsibilities include leading the conversation on how to become more sustainable.
+Each department now has a Green Leader, whose responsibilities include leading the conversation on how eco-friendly hotels like Raithwaite become more sustainable.
 They are there to observe, monitor, develop ideas, and implement actions.
 We feel strongly that involving the team spreads the responsibility and leads to a more harmonious voice.

 Our team is one of our most important assets and we believe in treating them fairly.
 We have created a tiered pay programme to encourage team members to achieve a higher wage rate, while also increasing their skills and progressing their careers.
 Our Mentor Programme guides new employees at the start of their journey with us and helps make them feel part of the Raithwaite family.
 By looking after our team, we will keep employees for longer, and feel more unified in our mission to help create a more sustainable future at one of the most sustainable hotels in the country.